In this article:

 IS taking the SAT or ACT required in delaware?

 No. Delaware homeschoolers are not required to take these tests in order to graduate or earn a diploma.
-However, if your homeschooler wishes head off to a 4-year or some 2-year colleges, the SAT or ACT, and 2 or more SAT subject tests might be required for admissions.
-It is also not a bad idea if your student might pursue higher education in the future, or simply wants one more credential on their transcript.
+However, if your homeschooler wishes head off to a 4-year or some 2-year colleges, the SAT or ACT might be required for admission, even if testing is optional for public school students.
 When looking at colleges, be sure to search for “homeschool admissions.”
-Many colleges have begun to go test optional, but still require SAT or ACT scores and/or SAT-II subject tests of homeschool applicants.
+Many colleges have begun to go test optional, but still require SAT or ACT scores from homeschool applicants.
 But if your student has no reason to take the test and is flat-out opposed to it, it is not required.
+NB: This section was updated on 1/19/21 when the College Board announced it was cancelling the administration of SAT subject tests (And the essay portion of the regular SAT).

 when does my kid take the sat or act?